Embassy of the United States, Dublin

-The Embassy of the United States of America in Dublin is the diplomatic mission of the United States of America to the Republic of Ireland.
+The Embassy of the United States of America in Dublin is the diplomatic mission of the United States of America to Ireland.

 The chancery is located at 42 Elgin Road, Ballsbridge, Dublin 4.
 The Ambassador's Official Residence is located at the Deerfield Residence, Phoenix Park, Dublin 8.

 History

 Chancery

 The embassy was designed by American architect John M. Johansen, in consultation with Irish architect Michael Scott.
 It was constructed between 1962 and 1964 on a triangular site at the intersection between Elgin Road and Pembroke Road.
-A Victorian house was previously on the site, and had been used as Bord Fáilte as their headquarters.
+A Victorian house was previously on the site, and had been used by Bord Fáilte as their headquarters.
 It was constructed by G&T Crampton.
 The building was officially opened on May 23, 1964 by Congressman Wayne L. Hays.

 The new building is circular in plan, incorporating modern interpretations of early Celtic and later Irish buildings with contemporary, bold American design as well as symbolising the first American flag, and is considered a Dublin landmark.
 There are five floors at the complex, two underground and three above ground, plus a smaller sixth storey on the rooftop.
 The ambassador, Grant Stockdale, proclaimed the building "the showpiece of Europe".
 Among Dubliners, it acquired the name "Wall of Death" owing to its circular shape.
 Despite the modern design, it is deemed to sit well in its Victorian context as it of similar height to the surrounding buildings.

 On 23 May 2011, a 2005 model Cadillac Presidential State Car was involved in an incident when it got stuck on a ramp as it exited the U.S. Embassy during an official visit by President Barack Obama.
 It is understood that the wheelbase of the vehicle was too great for the ramp, and it had to be towed off the ramp as a large crowd looked on.
 President Obama left the embassy through an alternative exit.
 The U.S. Secret Service later stated that the car was a spare, and that President Obama and First Lady Michelle Obama were in another vehicle.